ahmedaalli/Data-Modeling-with-Postgres/README.md

 is to easy access what songs users are listening to Currently

 ## How to run the Python scripts
-by opening terminal and execute python file script, example(root@2f19dda6469b:/home/workspace# python create_tables.py)
+by opening terminal and execute python file script, example(python create_tables.py)

 ## An explanation of the files in the repository
 * sql_queries.py :have all queries of drop ,create,insert tables that we will use in create_tables.py and etl.py